SAP/fundamental/docs/pages/foundation/index.md

 sidebar: left-navigation-sidebar
 permalink: foundation/index.html
 folder: foundation
-summary: Fiori Fundamentals is a unified, flexible design system that solves complex
+summary: SAP Fundamentals is a unified, flexible design system that solves complex
         problems in a meaningful way and creates simple intuitive experience.
 ---